-The New Zealand Building Code prescribes minimum performance requirements including safety and reliability of building systems and these need to be addressed explicitly in performance based design.
+The Building Code prescribes minimum performance requirements including safety and reliability of building systems including sitework and these need to be addressed explicitly in performance based design.
 Key principles from the design philosophy of NZS 1170 should be followed including:

-- Uncertainty in the earthquake loading must be accounted for.
-For methodologies based on response spectra, the hazard spectra derived from NZS 1170.5 should be the basis for design.
-For dynamic time history modelling, uncertainty is considered by using a suite of relevant earthquake records, selected and scaled to match the hazard spectra derived from NZS 1170.5 - Uncertainty in foundation performance and soil response should be accounted for.
-(Usually by means of a parametric study including a wide range of key soil strength and stiffness parameters.)
+- Uncertainty in the earthquake loading should be accounted for.
+(For dynamic time history modelling this is typically achieved by using a suite of at least three relevant earthquake records, selected and scaled to match the hazard spectra from NZS 1170.5.) - Uncertainty in foundation performance and soil response should be accounted for (usually by means of a parametric study including a wide range of key soil parameters).